Recordings/Discussions

 Mimi Coertse (Soprano)

-Coertse sang the soprano part in Bach's Matthäus-Passion (BWV 244) at Fritz Wunderlich's first appearance at Vienna in 1958, when he did the tenor arias with Julius Patzak singing the Evangelist.
-In 1958, Coertse and Fritz Wunderlich again worked together at the Aix-en-Provence festival in Die Zauberflöte.
-In 1965, she sang Konstanze in Werner Düggelin's controversial production of Die Entführung aus dem Serail at the Vienna State Opera which also featured Fritz Wunderlich as Belmonte.
+Mimi Coertse sang the soprano part in J.S.
+Bach's Matthäus-Passion (BWV 244) at Fritz Wunderlich's first appearance at Vienna in 1958, when he did the tenor arias with Julius Patzak singing the Evangelist.
+In 1958, Coertse and Fritz Wunderlich again worked together at the Aix-en-Provence festival in W.A.
+Mozart's Die Zauberflöte.
+In 1965, she sang Konstanze in Werner Düggelin's controversial production of W.A.
+Mozart's Die Entführung aus dem Serail at the Vienna State Opera which also featured Fritz Wunderlich as Belmonte.

-After 1978, she continued to perform in South Africa.
-In recent years she has devoted her time to exposing young South African singers to the great but sadly neglected art of Lieder singing which can be artistically even more demanding than opera singing.
+After 1978, Mimi Coertse continued to perform in South Africa.
+In later years she devoted her time to exposing young South African singers to the great but sadly neglected art of Lieder singing which can be artistically even more demanding than opera singing.
+Among the singers who have studied with her and/or attended her master-classes: Elsabé Richter (Soprano).

 Contributed by